Stop Toggling Between Ad Platforms. Let an Agent Coordinate Your Campaigns.

 IntegrationDigital Marketing Manager integrations

-See the connected tool surfaces behind Google Ads, HubSpot, Meta Ads, and 1,000+ more and the adjacent systems these agents usually need.
+See the connected tool surfaces behind Google Ads, HubSpot, Meta Ads, and 1,000+ more and the adjacent systems these assistants usually need.

 GuideDigital Marketing Manager deployment guide

-Read the guide that helps digital marketing manager teams move from idea to governed production workflow.
+Read the guide that helps digital marketing manager teams move from idea to a production-ready AI assistant.

 PricingPricing and rollout model